abpframework/abp/docs/en/Community-Articles/2023-03-16-Migration-Abp.io-Azure/POST.md

 ### Creating and Configuring abp.io Platform on Azure

 To create and configure  the abp.io platform on Azure, several steps were taken.
-Terraform was used to create the infrastructure, while Ansible was used to configure the resources on Azure.
+Terraform was used to create the infrastructure (VM, Private Network, AKS, Postgresql Flexible Server...), while Ansible was used to configure the resources(terraform, helm, kubectl, docker, vpn, redis, prometheus, grafana, elasticserach, kibana...) on Azure.
 Azure DevOps pipelines and release were used for AKS deployment.
 The most time-consuming part in this process was to prepare, test and optimize the terraform and ansible settings files.

 ![terraform-azure](images/terraform-azure.png)